-Let’s imagine you sell jewelry and a customer hired you full time to create pieces for them.
+Let’s imagine you sell jewelry and a customer hired you full-time to create pieces for them.
 What type of questions would you ask so you could create pieces they love?
 You may want to know their:

 Once you define the questions, answer them as the customer to create a profile.
 The idea is to define every detail about this person as though you’re creating a product customized specifically to their needs and wants.

-From there you can think about how to apply their preferences to your products.
+From there, you can think about how to apply their preferences to your products.
 What can you tweak or change to make your products more appealing to your customer?

 What were you frustrated with before you started making your products?

 >> Or perhaps you started making soap because you couldn’t find one that was a fit for your skin type and effective.

 Imagine that customer you defined in the last step and think about their wandering thoughts when it comes to the different aspects of your products.
-What are the hopes, fears and frustrations they might only share with their closest friends?

 What might they say about shopping for products in your category?
 What frustrates them?
 What are they embarrassed to admit?
 Who do they compare themselves to?
 What do they hope no one else notices?
 What do they wish was out there to solve their problem?
 Go through all the pains and gains; their frustrations and their hopes.